junxit/us-congress-bills-116/metadata.md

 - 2019-01-09 — Motion to reconsider laid on the table Agreed to without objection.
 - 2019-01-09 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 414 - 11 (Roll no. 18). (text: CR 1/8/2019 H270)
 - 2019-01-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 414 - 11 (Roll no. 18).(text: CR 1/8/2019 H270)
+- 2019-01-10 — Received in the Senate and Read twice and referred to the Committee on Small Business and Entrepreneurship.